natural remedies for urinary tract infection

 • Fosfomycin (Monurol®)

-In certain instances, your doctor may prescribe a less common antibiotic.
+In certain instances, your health care provider may prescribe a less common antibiotic.
 If you have allergies to certain antibiotics, for example, or your UTI is more severe, you may receive a prescription for a class of antibiotics called fluoroquinolones.
 These include Cipro (ciprofloxacin) and Levaquin (levofloxacin).

 A typical course of antibiotics for a mild UTI lasts several days.
 If you're otherwise feeling fine besides your UTI, your physician may suggest a shortened course of drugs, maybe 1-3 days.
 Follow your doctor’s direction, though.
 Stopping an antibiotic too soon could enable your infection to return.